arbor-sim/arbor/ATTRIBUTIONS.md

 >commercial product.
 In either event, it is copyrighted by the author.
 >What you see here may be used freely but it comes with no support or
 >guarantee.
->
->   The two known misprints in the book are repaired here in the
->source listings for the gamma function and the incomplete beta
->integral.
->
->
->   Stephen L. Moshier
->   moshier@na-net.ornl.gov